Go to main navigation Navigation menu Skip navigation Home page Search

 “Power Dynamics in Relation to Organizational Justice and Behavioral Ethics”

-Organizational justice, fairness at work and behavioral ethics are central concerns for management scholars to understand workplace dynamics and create sustainable workplaces.
+Organizational justice, fairness at work and behavioral ethics are central concerns in management scholars’ understanding of workplace dynamics and efforts to create sustainable workplaces.
 Justice and fairness perceptions are intricately linked to power dynamics (Cook & Hegtvedt, 1986).
-Power shapes distribution of rewards (and the framing thereof) in social systems and creates profound implications for organizational justice (Bashshur et al., 2023; Fortin & Fellenz, 2008; Monin, 2013).
-Despite this insight, the integration of power and justice research remains sparse.
-Cook and Hegtvedt observed in 1986 that “few studies address the link between power and justice” (p.
+Power shapes the distribution and framing of rewards in social systems, driving both outcomes and concerns related to organizational justice (Bashshur et al., 2023; Fortin & Fellenz, 2008; Monin, 2013).
+Despite the understanding of its importance, the integration of power and justice research remains sparse.
+In 1986, Cook and Hegtvedt observed that “few studies address the link between power and justice” (p.
 32).
-Later, Molm et al. (1994) pointed out that “social psychologists have been curiously silent about the relation between structural power and perceptions of justice” (p.
+A decade later, Molm et al. (1994) pointed out that “social psychologists have been curiously silent about the relation between structural power and perceptions of justice” (p.
 98).
-Although several studies on power and justice have been conducted since then (cf., Brockner et al., 2021; Tripp, 1993; Blader and Chen, 2012), the two statements still hold true today.
-To advance the field, with this conference we want to create a space that energizes the study of power and dependencies in relation to fairness, justice and ethics.
+While some studies on power and justice have started to fill this important gap (cf., Brockner et al., 2021; Tripp, 1993; Blader and Chen, 2012), our understanding remains relatively limited.
+To address this long held call and pull the field toward areas where they can answer these longstanding questions, we want to create a space that energizes the study of power and dependencies in relation to fairness, justice and ethics.

-The specific theme of the 9th workshop on organizational justice and behaviorial ethics thus focuses on power dynamics.
+The theme of the 9th Workshop on Organizational Justice and Behaviorial Ethics focuses on these power dynamics.
 We currently live in a world that has both made incredible strides to address power imbalances in certain domains, while also facing fierce and growing differences and inequalities.
 Given this evolving landscape, we think the time is right to explore more deeply how issues related to various forms of power influence ethical outcomes and perceptions of justice and fairness.
-Power dynamics can be investigated at the individual level, at the group and organizational level, and at a wider social and institutional level.
-The motivation is to find areas and ideas that help contribute to concerns regarding the “right” or “fair” thing to do as various social, economic, and political issues divide individuals and communities.
+Power dynamics are important in how they can be investigated at the individual level, at the group and organizational level, and at a wider social and institutional level.
+The motivation behind this conference is to find ripe areas and novel ideas that help contribute to concerns regarding the “right” or “fair” thing to do as various social, economic, and political issues divide individuals and communities.
 Here are a few examples of topics of interest:

 • How do individuals, employees, workers, and consumers make sense of power differentials, understand or reason about their relative (lack of) power, and manage power dynamics?

-• How are social exchanges within teams, departments, organizations and groups impacted by power concerns and how do these power dynamics shape conceptualizations of justice or ethics?
+• How are social exchanges within teams, departments, organizations and markets impacted by power concerns and how do these power dynamics shape conceptualizations of justice or ethics?

 • How do managers and leaders as justice recipients and actors, and others in positions of power and influence, navigate their discretion, responsibility and power?